-Uses of Fossil Fuels
+Uses and Advantages of Fossil Fuels

 When fossil fuels are burnt, carbon dioxide is released, which is one of the primary gases responsible for global warming.
 The rise in the temperature of Earth, melting of polar ice caps and flooding in low-lying areas are the major consequences.

 Sulphur dioxide is released when fossil fuels are burnt.
-It is one of the main causes of acid rain, which results in the destruction of crops and monuments made up of marbles and bricks.
+It is one of the main causes of acid rain, which results in the destruction of crops and monuments made up of marble and bricks.

 Impact on aquatic life

 Oil spills resulting from the drowning of oil tankers and ships cause water pollution in seas and oceans.
-This, in turn, results in the destruction of aquatic life and imbalance in the ecosystem.
+This, in turn, results in the destruction of aquatic life and creates an imbalance in the ecosystem.

-The reserve for fossil fuels is limited and they are being extracted at an exorbitant rate and are expected to be finished in the next 30-40 years.
+The reserve for fossil fuels is limited, and they are being extracted at an exorbitant rate and are expected to be finished in the next 30-40 years.

-So, the fossil fuels- coal and petroleum are important.
+So, coal and petroleum are very important for us.
 They have been playing a pivotal role in making the world look the way it looks today ever since their discovery.